emipa606/ThisIsMine/README.md

 - Furniture that gets moved or just minified will now reset their ownership
 - Changed one of the hotkeys as it was requested in the comments
+- Updated icons by Soul

+If the icons look distorted, try to uncheck texture compression in the game settings.

 ![Image](https://i.imgur.com/pufA0kM.png)